-Welcome to my homepage!
-I am currently the Margarete von Wrangell Fellow in Philosophy at the University of Konstanz in Germany.
-Among other areas, I work on topics in value theory, philosophy of religion, history of philosophy, practical and social philosophy, and philosophy of sport.
-Here you can learn a little more about me and find links to papers, events, and media.
+Welcome!
+My name is Amber Griffioen, and I work in the Philosophy Department at the University of Konstanz in Germany.
+Among other areas, I research and teach on topics in philosophy of religion and philosophical theology, value theory, the history of ideas, practical and social philosophy, and philosophy of sport.
+Here you can learn a little more about me and find links to papers, organized events, and media.

 NEWS & UPCOMING EVENTS

 NEWS: I am currently on a research semester from April to October to finish up my book projects!
 I'll be working on a monograph in analytic philosophy of religion, a short intro book on religious experience, and two edited volumes.
 No rest for the weary!

 - Invited Comments (July 2019): Jena Summer Symposium in Philosophy on The Ethics of Knowing (University of Jena, DE; organizers: Christine Bratu, David Löwenstein)